Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 Don’t Share Private Data

-Messages are hotbeds for phishers to deceive children into divulging information; however, children sometimes share private data in their profiles that everyone can see.
-Therefore, instruct your child not to share private data, including names, addresses, email addresses, phone numbers, or locations, with strangers on social media.
-Tell your child to keep sensitive data such as credit card information or account credentials private and not to share them even with the people they know.
+Messages are hotbeds for phishers to deceive children into divulging information.
+However, children sometimes share private data in their profiles, which everyone can see.
+Therefore, instruct your child not to share private data with strangers on social media.
+This includes names, addresses, email addresses, phone numbers, or locations.
+Tell your child to keep sensitive data, such as credit card information or account credentials, private and not share them even with the people they know.

 On Our Blog: